druglogics/ags-paper/docs/index.md

 ### AUC sensitivity {-}

 Investigate same thing as described in [here](#auc-sensitivity).
-This is very crucial since the PR performance is poor for the individual predictors and the ensemble-wise predictors were really bad in terms for AUC-ROC, but a combined predictor might be able to counter this.
+This is very crucial since the PR performance is poor for the individual predictors and the ensemble-wise predictors were really bad in terms of AUC-ROC, but a combined predictor might be able to counter this.
-We will combine the synergy scores from the *random* and *proliferative* simulations with the results from the *calibrated* Gitsbe simulations ($150$).
+We will combine the synergy scores from the *random* and *proliferative* simulations with the results from the *calibrated* Gitsbe simulations (number of simulations: $150$).

 ```r